vemireddy-vaibhav/openvpn-wrapper-linux/README.md

 ```

-Inside the profile directory, we should have two files.
+Inside the profile directory, there should be two files.
   - `.ovpn` config file
   - `{{ profile }}.auth` (Must have username, password for ovpn authentication)